-I now live in East Sussex, not far from Biddenden in Kent, which is the setting for my latest novel, The Maids of Biddenden, set in the 12th century.
-My next novel is also historical fiction, set in Kent in the 16th century.
+I now live in East Sussex, not far from Kent, the setting for my historical novels, The Maids of Biddenden, set in the 12th century and Arden, set the 16th century.
+My next Kent historical novel is due to be published in October 2026.

 I went to Glasgow University in 1975 and lived in the city’s West End, the time and place for the setting of the majority of Love’s Long Road and Silent Money.